philipturner/ARHeadsetKit/README.md

 ## Tutorial Series

 Learning ARHeadsetKit involves following tutorials hosted in Xcode, similar to Apple's [SwiftUI tutorials](https://developer.apple.com/tutorials/swiftui).
-There will be at least 11 tutorials, but only a few are finished so far.
+There will be at least 12 tutorials, but not all are finished yet.
 The status of each one is listed below:

 - [x] Ch.
 1 - Essentials (complete)
   - [x] Tutorial 1 - Setting Up ARHeadsetKit